-Lexus applied for the council because she enjoyed her experience attending the Rural Ontario Summit (ROS) in the summer.
-Place of the represent Hastings Highlands as a ROS delegate with my mayor and that was an exciting event, and Lexus?
-Bancroft Mayor Bernice Jenkins sent her the application for the youth council.
-That's how I got started.
+Lexus applied for the council because she enjoyed her experience attending the Rural Ontario Summit (ROS) in the summer. ?I got to represent Hastings Highlands as a ROS delegate with my mayor and that was an exciting event,? said Lexus ?
+Bancroft Mayor Bernice Jenkins sent her the application for the youth council. ?That's how I got started.?